 - 6.15.
 Money can usually be redeemed from pooled funds at short notice however these investments must be viewed as long-term investments from core balances not required for immediate liquidity requirements.
 This ensures that even in times of market volatility, the Fire and Rescue Authority will not be a forced seller and will not crystalise capital losses. - 6.16.
-The IFRS 9 accounting standard that was introduced in 2018/19 means that annual movements in the capital values of investments need to be reflected in the revenue account on an annual basis, although a five year statutory override was put in place for local authorities that exempts them from complying with this requirement. - 6.17.
-The Fire and Rescue Authority's long-term investments in pooled funds are expected to bring benefits to the revenue budget through higher yields than can be achieved on cash investments.
-As shown in Table 4, without the allocation to pooled funds the weighted average return of the Fire & Rescue Authority's cash investments would have been 0.09% pa.
-By investing in pooled funds, the weighted average return at 31 December 2021 was 1.01% pa, meaning the allocation to higher yielding investments has added 0.92% pa to the average interest rate earned by the remainder of the portfolio. - 6.18.
-This benefit to the revenue budget is demonstrated indicatively in Table 4, using cash balances and average returns at 31 December 2021.
+The IFRS 9 accounting standard that was introduced in 2018/19 means that annual movements in the capital values of investments need to be reflected in the revenue account on an annual basis, although a five-year statutory override was put in place for local authorities that exempts them from complying with this requirement. - 6.17.
+The Authority is aware of the risks involved with investing in pooled funds that hold underlying investments in bonds, equities, property and other financial instruments.
+In setting the budget for 2023/24, it is proposed that a new Capital and Investment Risk Reserve is created.
+This reserve will in part be held to mitigate risks associated with investments held by the Authority.
+Further details are included in the February 2023 update to the Reserves Strategy - 6.18.
+The Fire and Rescue Authority's long-term investments in pooled funds are expected to bring benefits to the revenue budget through higher yields than can be achieved on cash investments. - 6.19.
+This benefit to the revenue budget is demonstrated indicatively in Table 4, using cash balances and average returns at 31 December 2022.
 It should be noted however that this is a snapshot at a particular point in time and balances and returns do not remain constant over the course of a year.
-The Fire and Rescue Authority has taken a prudent approach in forecasting its income from pooled funds for 2022/23 and has been advised by Arlingclose on this.
+The Fire and Rescue Authority has taken a prudent approach in forecasting its income from pooled funds for 2023/24 and has been advised by Arlingclose on this.